lando-cal/tech-notes/docs/git.md

 ### Show a complete file as of a given sha

 This is an absolute path from the git root, not relative to CWD.
+This command will show the whole file as of the given sha.

 ```
 git show f73f9ec7c07e:dir/filename.yaml